microchip-pic-avr-examples/avr128db48-blink-sw-delay-mplab-mcc/README.md

 ## Setup
-MCC with the Melody library was used to implement this example as shown in the following sections.
+This example uses MCC with the Melody library, as shown below.

 ### Delay Driver
 The Delay Driver was simply added to the project by locating it in the Device Resources pane on the left side in MCC and clicking the green plus icon as shown in the image below.